inasafe/inasafe-doc/docs/source/training/curriculum/curriculum.rst

 3. Practising Data Collection and Analysis through OSM, QGIS, and InaSAFE workshop

 D. Curriculum Development
 =========================

 1. Identifying exact competencies that have to be learnt to collect spatial data using OSM and analyze the data using QGIS/InaSAFE.
    Competencies are elaborated as Standard Competency or workshop material competency, basic competency, and indicator.
    Standard Competency or workshop material competency is the minimum requirement of participant qualification which stands for their knowledge, attitude, and skill that need to be achieved for a workshop material.
    Basic competency is a number of skills that need to be mastered by the participant in a workshop material as a reference of indicator building.
    Indicator is:

     a.
-Behavioral characteristics (measurable evidence) that can give an idea that the workshop participants have achieved basic competency
+Behavioral characteristics (measurable evidence) that can give an idea that the workshop participants have achieved basic competency.
     b.
 Basic competency achievement mark which is marked from measurable behavior such as attitude, knowledge, and skills.
     c.
 Developed in accordance with the characteristics of the workshop